Logicify/angular-gmap/README.md

     </logicify-gmap-control>
 </logicify-gmap>
 ```

+script

 ```js
 $scope.controlEvents = {
                 click: function (event) {
                 }
             };
 ```

+controlEvents - it's just a javascript object.
+Each key should be an event name ('click','mouseover'...) and value is a callback function.

 ## Simple example ##
 ##### Index.html #####